 The 5 Strangest Courtship Rituals in Animals

 In the wild, animals are in constant search of a companion to mate and reproduce with.
-There process of mate selection, which we humans call "courtship", starts by noticing an individual and then courting them; if the ritual is successful, the pair may reproduce.
+The process of mate selection, which we humans call "courtship", starts by noticing an individual and then courting them; if the ritual is successful, the pair may reproduce.

 Love is everywhere, even in the animal kingdom.
 Animals dance, kiss, hug, show off their best side, pamper each other, feel jealous and even fight.
-In the wild there are all kinds of pairings depending on the species; there are stable unions, one time or seasonal encounters, or even bonds for life.
+In the wild there are all kinds of pairings depending on the species; there are stable unions, one-time or seasonal encounters, or even bonds for life.

 One of the most important parts of this process is courtship displays.
-Since nothing is free, male animals must also strive for attention from the female, and for this, they perform a range of strange rituals where they display all their elegance, skills and abilities.
-At Animal Wised we love animals, so we want to show you the 5 of the strangest courtship rituals in animals.
+Since nothing is free, male animals must also strive for attention from the female, and for this, they perform a range of strange rituals where they display all their elegance, skills, and abilities.
+At Animal Wised, we love animals, so we want to show you the 5 of the strangest courtship rituals in animals.

 What is a courtship display?